compsysmed/fastlogranktest/R/fastlogranktest/README.rst

 groupbcensored:
 vector of censored information of group b's survival times

-teststatistic:
-(optional) if true, you get the test-statistic value instead of p-value

 Value
 --------
-p-value
+vector of test statistic and p-value

 Description
 ------------